danvk/danvk.github.io/_posts/2014-11-17-javascript-string-splice-substr-substring-which-to-use.md

 ---
 layout: post
-title: "JavaScript String splice, substr, substring: which to use?"
+title: "JavaScript String slice, substr, substring: which to use?"
 time: 01:57PM EST
 ---